htcondor/htcondor/docs/admin-manual/configuration-macros.rst

 :macro-def:`SLOT<N>_EXECUTE`
     Specifies an execute directory for use by a specific batch slot.
-    ``<N>`` represents the number of the batch slot, such as 1, 2, 3, etc. This execute directory serves the same purpose as ``EXECUTE`` :index:`EXECUTE`, but it allows the configuration of the directory independently for each batch slot.
+    ``<N>`` represents the number of the batch slot, such as 1, 2, 3, etc. This execute directory serves the same purpose as :macro:`EXECUTE`, but it allows the configuration of the directory independently for each batch slot.
 Having slots each using a different partition would be useful, for example, in preventing one job from filling up the same disk that other jobs are trying to